 Several texts also relate to cognition and cognitive distortions.
 Additions to the classical theory of cognitive distortions are exposed, and their applications in the field of psycho-pathological philosophy: a new conceptual framework for cognitive distortions, a specific account of personalization, and of over-generalization and labelling.

-Lastly, there are texts on the study of concepts.
+Lastly, there are texts on semantics and the study of concepts.
 These texts are based on a specific conceptual tool : the matrices of concepts.
 Recent applications to the dialectical plan, to paradigm analysis of a corpus of proverbs , to the analysis of the love-hate indifference triplet of concepts are also presented.

 My work involves some fields that are apparently very different.
 However, all texts are underpinned by a particular philosophical doctrine , which can be defined as “dialectical contextualism”.
 And this doctrine has applications in analytical philosophy, psycho-pathological philosophy and the study of concepts.
 Its role as a methodological tool aimed at solving philosophical paradoxes is explained in more detail in my “Elements of dialectical contextualism“.